-Large sections of Coolnwynpin Nature Refuge are constrained by the creek system and it has numerous north-south trails running throughout.
-The creek corridor run through the middle of the neighbourhood and only one road access connects the east with the west.
+Most of the Coolnwynpin Nature Refuge in not along the creek however and this bushland area does have numerous north-south trails running throughout.
+The creek corridor does run through the middle of the neighbourhood and only one road access connects the east with the west.

-There are no parks in the north-west corner of the neighbourhood.
+Areas of concern in the neighbourhood include the north-west corner where there are no parks.
 The closest park is Brosnan Drive Park across Coolnwynpin Creek.
 This highlights the importance of providing excellent access from Silvara Circuit into Brosnan Drive Park.
 The bridge here needs to be well maintained and all-abilities access should be provided.
 The vehicle barrier on the bridge needs to be removed to allow wheelchairs and mobility scooters to cross into Brosnan Drive Park.

 Coolnwynpin Creek Corridor-Jon Street path system is a great example of urban bushwalking linking the top part of the neighbourhood again to Brosnan Drive Park.
-It highlights the importance of Brosnan Drive Park in the neighbourhood and to the provision of off-road walking and cycling tracks enabling residents to access recreation opportunities.

-There are homes south of Coolnwynpin Nature Refuge that have are no parks or accessible urban open space.
+This highlights the importance of Brosnan Drive Park to the neighbourhood and to the provision of off-road walking and cycling tracks enabling residents to access recreation opportunities.
+Another area of concern is south of Coolnwynpin Nature Refuge where there are homes and no parks or accessible urban open space.
 There are dirt tracks across Coolnwynpin Nature Refuge enabling movement out onto Callaghan Way and to the school.
 There is also a path system along the power easement over looking Koala Place Nature Belt thus giving the residents access to a walking experience that brings them in contact with nature.